 If you don’t define yourself online, someone else will.
 And that will probably be your opponent.

-Your campaign website is the hub
+Your digital cornerstone: Your campaign website

 For social media, you’ll want to begin with a Facebook page.
-Other social platforms, like Twitter, Instagram and Snapchat, can come later.
+Other social platforms, like Twitter, Instagram, and Snapchat, can come later.

 Tech Tip: Never use personal social media accounts for your political campaign.
 Facebook, in fact, does not allow for political campaigning on personal accounts.

-If you began using social media early, you may already have an audience of supporters that you can communicate to.
+If you began using social media early, you may already have an audience of supporters that you can communicate with.
 You can cross-post your content to multiple networks when possible to save time and reach more voters.
 Facebook, in particular, is a powerful platform to request donations and begin political advertising.

 Many politicians use live streaming to interact with voters and non-voters.
 It’s not particularly difficult, and you don’t need a broadcast studio.
 In many cases, you can simply use your mobile phone to broadcast.
 These types of virtual events have become more popular through services like Facebook Live.